Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 It appeared to have happened again.
 On February 8th 2025 on boot my main pool was missing.
 In my haste I didn't check if any SSD was in `/dev`.
 I powercycled (gracefully) the Aiffro and only three SSDs showed up in the UI's Disks section.
-A second powercycle restored the fourth SSD but the TrueNAS UI showwed the ZFS Pool with an error (yet its state was Online).
+A second powercycle restored the fourth SSD but the TrueNAS UI showed the ZFS Pool with an error (yet its state was Online).

 In the Dashboard screen it said Disks with Errors: 1.
 In `/ui/storage/1/devices/` one of the devices showed 1 checksum error.
 I put off fixing the issue for the next day and used the NAS like normal and powered it off at night.
 The next morning the